 For the year ended December 31, 2024, we declared dividends on our common stock totaling \$0.30 per share.
 As a REIT, we are required to distribute at least 90% of our taxable income to stockholders, subject to certain distribution requirements.
-Furthermore, if we distribute less than the sum of: (a) 85% of our ordinary income for the calendar year; (b) 95% of our capital gain net income for the calendar year; and (c) any undistributed shortfall from our prior calendar year, or the Required Distribution, to our stockholders during any calendar year (including any distributions declared by the last day of the calendar year but paid in January of the subsequent year), then we are required to pay non-deductible excise tax equal to 4% of any shortfall between the Required Distribution and the amount that was actually distributed.
+Furthermore, if we distribute less than the sum of: (a) 85% of our ordinary income for the calendar year; (b) 95% of our capital gain net income for the calendar year; and (c) any undistributed shortfall from our prior calendar year, or the Required Distribution, to our stockholders during any calendar year (including any distribution declared by the last day of the calendar year but paid in January of the subsequent year), then we are required to pay non-deductible excise tax equal to 4% of any shortfall between the Required Distribution and the amount that was actually distributed.
 Cash dividends cannot be paid on our common stock unless we have paid full cumulative dividends on all classes of our preferred stock.
-We have paid full cumulative dividends on all classes of super stock from the respective dates of issuance through December 31, 2024.
+We have paid full cumulative dividends on all classes of our preferred stock.
+We have paid full cumulative dividends on all classes of our preferred stock.
+We have paid full cumulative dividends on all classes of our preferred stock.